yoursunny/ndn6-tools/register-prefix-remote.md

-# register-prefix-remote
+# ndn6-register-prefix-remote

-`register-prefix-remote` tool periodically sends prefix registration commands to a specified remote face.
+`ndn6-register-prefix-remote` tool periodically sends prefix registration commands to a specified remote face.
 The signed Interests are sent with *NextHopFaceIdTag*, and does not follow the local FIB entry of `/localhop/nfd` prefix.
 This enables two use cases: